Chiebukar/Chiebukar/README.md

       <td><a href="https://github.com/Chiebukar/Lagos-rent-prediction"><b>LagHP app</b></a></td>
       <td> A Web app that gives users the possible rent of houses according to the user's location of choice in and around Lagos State, South West, Nigeria.
    <br>
-The data was web scraped, engineered and used to train a linear regression model.
-HTML and CSS were used to create front end while JavaScript and Flask server was used for the back end.
+The data was web-scraped, engineered and used to train a linear regression model.
+HTML and CSS were used to create the front end while JavaScript and Flask server was used for the back end.
 The project is hosted on Heroku https://laghp.herokuapp.com/ and added to a custom domain of http://www.laghp.ml/</td>
     </tr>
     <tr>
     <tr>
       <td><a href="https://github.com/Chiebukar/AGER"><b>AGER</b></a></td>
       <td> A project that  utilizes facial recognition to predict the age, gender, emotion and race attributes of users. <br>
-      The image data was cleaned and used to train a deep learning model to recognize the attributes.
+      The image data was cleaned to train a deep-learning model to recognize the attributes.
 </td>
     </tr>
     <tr>
       <td>
       <a href="https://github.com/Chiebukar/Footballers_Ability_Clustering"><b>Footballers Cluster</b></a></td>
-      <td> A project to  discover top footballers that share similar abilities  and techniques.
+      <td> A project to  discover top footballers who share similar abilities  and techniques.
-       The data was processed and used to create ability based clusters using DBSCAN, Affinity propagation, Hierarchical Clustering and KMeans Clustering techniques.</td>
+       The data was processed and used to create ability-based clusters using DBSCAN, Affinity propagation, Hierarchical Clustering and KMeans Clustering techniques.</td>
     </tr>

   </tbody>